SomeSpaceNerd/Smart-Thing/Readme.md

     2.  if you ever end up in a situation where the chroot was not cleaned up properly, just run `/scripts/cleanup-chroot.sh` manually

-The image file is sized at 1.75GB, leaving about 200MB spare on the data partition.
+The image file is sized at 1.75GB, and builds to 825mb, leaving ∼1GB spare on the data partition.
-The current list of packages only occupy about 755MB of that, so there is plenty room for more.
+Currently you can load apps from apt packages or the app directory, but eventually you will be able to use a powered hub + flash drive or FTP to store/load apps

 ## Device Scripts